NikitaCase/COVID-Vaccine-Sentiment-Analysis/README.md

 ### Goal
 The goal of this project is to perform sentiment analysis of tweets relating to the COVID-19 Vaccines.
-These sentiments will be used along with geographical data to highlight areas of positive and negative sentiment across Canada and the USA.
-Retweets and likes will be analyzed to compare the popularity of positive vs negative tweets across the two countries
+These sentiments will be used along with geographical data to highlight areas of positive and negative sentiment across Canada.
+Retweets and likes will be analyzed to compare the popularity of positive vs negative tweets between Canda and the USA.
+Other countries will be colourised based on their overall polarity scores (degree of positivity in the scores).

 This data will be stored to an online database and deployed as a Flask app using Amazon Web Services (AWS).
 This will allow users to interact with visualizations that show:
 * Where tweets are comming from